penborter/ben-report/_notes/2023-09-02-brain-out-of-water.md

 ---
 layout: post
-title: Brain Out of Water
+title: Mismatch Theory
-tags: cognition
+tags: [cognition, context]
 ---

 We tend to understand the brain by metaphor, comparing it against the most sophisticated machine we can think of.
 The brain as a computer, the brain as a difference engine, the brain as a steam engine, etc. These metaphors start to break down when we really think about what the brain is "for".